AbigailN10/CPE487/IntermediaryCodes/ReadMe.md

 - One change we made was adding: nx_operand <= operand; and nx_user_count <= user_count; (line 145, 146).
 But for some reason, this made it worse and now, it would not leave the clear_all state.
 We removed these lines.
 - With the help of the professor, we expanded the display so that all 8 anodes turn on.
 The left 4 anodes (display) show the states, success, failure, etc. like before.
 The right 4 anodes (display2) displays user_count.
 This helped us determine that user_count was being incremented more than once and we moved user_count so that it incremented in the 'if' statement.
 - There were still some problems so we added lines 145 and 146 again and then it worked successfully.
+- Pressing BTNC only briefly went to the clear_all state and then returning to the previous state.
+This was resolved in later modifications.

 ## Code 6
 Behavior: This was the first successful "simple" game (although it took forever to create).
 It displays 8 digits and then the user inputs 8 digits.
 It will show failure or success depending on whether the user correctly input the 8 digit sequence.